San Anton Palace: History

 In around 1600, Antoine de Paule, a knight of the Order of St. John from the Langue of Provence, acquired a piece of land in Attard and built a country villa.
 De Paule was elected Grand Master in 1623, and the villa was subsequently enlarged into a palace in around 1625.
 The palace was named San Anton after the Grand Master's patron saint, Anthony of Padua.

-De Paule planned the villa on generous proportions so as to provide accommodation for his guests and for his large domestic staff which included cooks, food tasters, torch bearers, pantry boys, wig makers, a winder of the clocks, physicians, as well as a baker to make black bread for feeding his hunting dogs.
+De Paule planned the villa on generous proportions to provide accommodation for his guests and his large domestic staff which included cooks, food tasters, torch bearers, pantry boys, wig makers, a winder of the clocks, physicians, as well as a baker to make black bread for feeding his hunting dogs.

 Following de Paule's death in 1636, the palace remained in use as a residence by subsequent Grand Masters of the Order, since it was closer to the capital city Valletta than the Verdala Palace.
 Over the years, the building was expanded from having a T-shape into a Latin cross.

 During the French occupation of Malta and the subsequent Maltese uprising, the palace was the meeting place of the rebel National Assembly, which first met on 11 February 1799.
-In 1800, the palace became the residence of the first British Civil Commissioner, Admiral Sir Alexander Ball, who died at the palace in October 1809.
+In 1800, the palace became the residence of the first British civil commissioner, Admiral Sir Alexander Ball, who died at the palace in October 1809.

-The palace subsequently became the official residence of the Governor and, later, Governor-General of Malta.
+The palace subsequently became the official residence of the governor and, later, governor-general of Malta.
 Some structural changes were made during British rule, including a reduction of the height of the tower after it was hit by lightning in 1819, and the addition of a balustraded walk around the main courtyard.
 Parts of the palace's gardens were opened to the public in 1882.
-San Anton has been the official residence of the President of Malta since the island became a republic in December 1974.
+San Anton has been the official residence of the president of Malta since the island became a republic in December 1974.

 Princess Victoria Melita of Saxe-Coburg and Gotha was born at the palace on 25 November 1876, when her father Alfred, Duke of Saxe-Coburg and Gotha, was stationed in Malta as a Royal Navy officer.

 Queen Elizabeth II stayed at the palace during her royal visits to Malta in 1954, 1967 and 2005.

 The palace and its gardens were included on the Antiquities List of 1925.
 It is now a Grade 1 national monument, and it is also listed on the National Inventory of the Cultural Property of the Maltese Islands.